fossabot/hub-2/docs/authorization.md

 ### Queries

 When users try to perform certain actions in the control panel, Artifact Hub will query the organizations authorization policy to check if they should be allowed or not.
 Predefined authorization policies are already prepared to process the required query, but when using custom policies it's important that they are able to handle it as well.
-At the moment, the only query your authorization policy will receive is `data.khulnasoft.authz.allowed_actions`.
+At the moment, the only query your authorization policy will receive is `data.artifacthub.authz.allowed_actions`.

-- **data.khulnasoft.authz.allowed_actions**
+- **data.artifacthub.authz.allowed_actions**

 This query is used to get all the actions the user is allowed to perform in the organization.
 It should return a *list of actions*, and the input used will be: